KenKundert/postmortem/README.rst

     You will also need to specify *avendesora gpg passphrase account* so that your key can be unlocked.

+cc
+    One or more email addresses.
+When postmortem packets are sent, these are added to carbon copy list.

+salutation
+    The default sign-off salutation to be used at the end of postmortem packet emails.
+May be overridden in recipients for individual recipients.

 avendesora gpg passphrase account
     The name of the account that holds the passphrase of the GPG signing key.